 Height of Liquid (HOL) can run steady-state, or with larger time steps but cannot deal with overturning interfaces.

-See also the Lectures on Scalar Equation Method and Height of Liquid.
+See also the POLIS entries on Volume of Fluid and Scalar Equation Method and Height of Liquid.

 The energy equation can be solved in one of two forms: